hendrik127/iris_api/README.md

 ## Production
 An image is built and pushed to ghcr when there is a push to the main branch and files have changed in the **/app** folder.
 That image is used along with the default postgres image run the app.
+Images are built for amd64 and arm64.
 ```
 docker-compose -f docker-compose.prod.yaml up -d
 ```